 I mean full-blown, belly hurting, can hardly breathe kind of laughter?

-Every so often my kids do or say something so unexpected and hilarious that we laugh until we cry.
+Even as adults my kids often say something so unexpected and hilarious that we laugh until we cry.

 Those moments feel wonderful.

 Make time for laughter

 Let’s face it we can all use a little bit of crazy silly in our life.
 Sure there is a time to be serious, but we also need to laugh.
 Laughter does wonders for families and is so good for us.

 Perhaps most importantly laughter binds us together.
 It’s like relationship glue.
 When friends or family members share something funny there is an instant connection.
 And children just love it when adults are silly with them.